-How does one Find OA/OER Course Materials for one’s courses?
+How does one find OA/OER Course Materials for one’s courses?

 MYTH: Finding OA/OER is difficult, more difficult than with commercial texts and other course materials.